TXRF Analysis

-Total Reflection X-Ray Fluorescence (TXRF) is an elemental analysis technique that is notable for its ability to detect metallic elements in trace amounts with a relatively simple and inexpensive setup.
-TXRF is used across a wide variety of industries for surface characterization and contaminant detection.
+Total reflection X-ray fluorescence (TXRF) is an elemental analysis technique notable for its ability to detect metallic elements in ultra-trace amounts.
+TXRF is used across a variety of industries for surface characterization and contaminant detection.

 - Fast turnaround times